microsoftgraph/msgraph-sdk-powershell/src/Identity.SignIns/beta/docs/Microsoft.Graph.Beta.Identity.SignIns.md

 ### [Update-MgBetaIdentityProvider](Update-MgBetaIdentityProvider.md)
 Update the properties of the specified identity provider configured in the tenant.
-Among the types of providers derived from identityProviderBase, you can currently update a socialIdentityProvider resource in Azure AD.
+Among the types of providers derived from identityProviderBase, you can currently update a socialIdentityProvider resource in Microsoft Entra ID.
 In Azure AD B2C, this operation can currently update a socialIdentityProvider, openIdConnectIdentityProvider, or an appleManagedIdentityProvider resource.
 This API is available in the following national cloud deployments.